TanmayJain33/TanmayJain33/README.md

 ### Hi there 👋, I'm Tanmay Jain
-#### Android and Web Development
 I'm Tanmay from India, and I do content on Android and Web Development.
 I really enjoy learning languages like Kotlin, JavaScript and Python and frameworks like Bootstrap and React Native.

+##Skills and Experience
+* 👩‍💻 HTML, CSS, Bootstrap
+* 📱 Android Deveelopment
-Skills: Kotlin/ XML/ HTML / CSS/ React Native
+* ⚛ React Native

 - 🔭 I’m currently working on my projects.
 - 🌱 I’m currently learning Web Development